potch/layers.js/API.md

 ### `render(stack[, options])`

-draws a canvas with the
+draws a canvas using the provided data:

 - `stack`: (required) [`<StackDescription>`](#stackdescription)
 - `options`: